HomepageExploring JavaScript (ES2025 Edition)

 29.1.3 Default exports and imports

-A default export is mainly used when a module only contains a single entity (even though it can be combined with named exports).
+A default export is most often used when a module only contains a single entity (even though it can be combined with named exports):

 export default function getHello() {